The Beginner's Guide To Content Marketing

 Craft a Killer Headline (Use The Upworthy Hack)

 How often have you slaved for hours over an article only to quickly slap on a headline and hit “publish”?
 No matter how amazing your content, most readers will never see it if they don’t click your headline.
 During 2013, Upworthy launched thousands of viral videos and landed more visitors than Huffington Post, Buzzfeed, and Business Insider combined.
 This wasn’t random chance.
 Among other elements, Upworthy’s repeatedly outstanding headlines helped catapult their content into Facebook feeds across the world.
 The secret to their headlines?
 Brainstorming at least 25 potential headlines per article.
-Brainstorm in word tag cloud Since I’ve started using this technique myself, I’ve been consistently surprised how often my favorite headline is number 20 or even 24.
+Since I’ve started using this technique myself, I’ve been consistently surprised how often my favorite headline is number 20 or even 24.
 If you really want to optimize for success, try brainstorming 50 headlines.
 By generating dozens of headlines, you essentially can force your brain into creativity.

 Fun fact: “The Beginner’s Guide To Content Marketing” was the 48th headline I brainstormed.
 Earlier ideas included “The dolphin guide to content marketing” and “How to write like David Oglivy”.